 On the big day, they’ll gather all of the baked goods they’ve made and collected from community members to sell.
 Donors can either give by using the online donation form or provide cash.
-You might even offer your DIY fundraiser a handheld giving kiosk so that people can quickly swipe their cards and give directly to your organization.
+You might even offer your DIY fundraiser a giving app for their smartphone so that people can quickly give directly to your organization.

 Similar to a bake sale, a craft sale is an easy way to empower your supporters to DIY their own fundraiser.
 Once they have their online fundraising page set up, they can get started promoting it and spreading the word about their big event.

-Have a variety of crafts available to people to peruse, and let them pay however they want, whether that’s online, with cash, or through your handheld kiosk.
+Have a variety of crafts available to people to peruse, and let them pay however they want, whether that’s online, with cash, or through your giving app.